 It must be remembered that here was a 60-year old man struggling to establish the work of a denomination he didn't know all that well.
 He was attempting to accomplish it without missionary help or without a Bible school to provide trained workers.
 When missionary help did come in 1952 it was only one couple.
-So there Alfredo Del Rosso was, trying to plant his newly adopted church in a country that stretched nearly a thousand miles in length.
+So there Alfredo Del Rosso was, trying to plant his newly-adopted church in a country that stretched nearly a thousand miles in length.
 He felt he couldn't afford to take in groups or workers he wasn't 100 percent certain about.
-Given the distances he would have had to travel to supervise them, he felt was just too far away to keep a tight rein on people about whom he had some misgivings.
+Given the distances he would have had to travel to supervise them, he felt was just too far away to keep a tight rein on people about whom he may have had some misgivings.
 As a result, he did tend toward being conservative in organizing churches and in accepting workers.
-And of course, his Waldensian training had not equipped him to be a pioneer church administrator and a church growth specialist.
+And of course, his Waldensian training had not equipped him to be a pioneer church administrator or a church planting specialist.
 To Del Rosso, the holiness message was the most crucial part of his ministry.
 If anything had to suffer, it would be the speed of the work.
 It would not be the clear proclamation of the message of holiness.

 In early 1950, Alfredo Del Rosso had gone to Switzerland on a preaching mission.
 While in a small Swiss town named Frutigen, he asked what Protestant churches might be in the area because he wanted to attend a worship service.
 A man told him about the various mainline denominations that had congregations there.
 Del Rosso wasn't particularly interested in any of them.
 So he asked, "Are these all?"